NYPD Focuses on Stopping NYC Subway Assaults – NBC New York

 - NYPD Transit Chief Jason Wilcox told reporters that passengers would start seeing uniformed train patrols day and night.

-NEW YORK — Felony assaults on the New York City subway system are up about 28% in 2021 compared to 2020, according to data released Monday, and the new NYPD’s new traffic chief he promised more patrols, and more visible ones, soon.
+NEW YORK — Felony assaults on the New York City subway system are up about 28% in 2021 compared to 2020, according to data released Monday, and the new NYPD’s new traffic chief promised more patrols soon.

 The new data comes as Mayor Eric Adams (a former transit cop himself) made subway safety a hot topic in the early days of his administration, arguing that people must feel safe in transit if they are to return to his offices in a post-COVID world (a priority for him and Governor Kathy Hochul).